turingschool/curriculum/source/level_1/jsattend.markdown

 end
 ```

-RUN your code and you should see output like this:
+Run your code and you should see output like this:

 ```
 JSAttend Initialized.